adamjohannes/ouroboros-fs/README.md

   data chunks from its successor node.
 * **Self-Healing Ring:** Nodes constantly check their neighbors.
 If a node crashes, its neighbor detects the failure, respawns the dead node, and syncs the network state (topology, file locations) to the new process.
+* **Manual Healing:** A `NODE HEAL` command allows a client to trigger a ring-wide health check, forcing every node to check its neighbor and initiate the healing process for any dead nodes it finds.
 * **Automatic Discovery:** Includes protocols for mapping the ring's topology (`TOPOLOGY WALK`) and discovering the status of all nodes (`NETMAP DISCOVER`).
 * **Simple Text Protocol:** Interaction is done via a simple, line-based text protocol, easily accessible with tools